KyberNetwork/developer-portal/docs/kyberpro-walkthrough1.md

 npm install web3
 ```

-*All through this walkthrough, use the same address and do not switch accounts.*
+*For this walkthrough, use the same address and do not switch accounts.*

 ## 1. Deployment Of The Reserve To Testnet

 There are 2 smart contracts that are required.
-The Reserve smart contract - which manages reserve operations, and the Conversion rates contract - which manages the price settings.
+1. Reserve smart contract - manages reserve operations
+2. Conversion rates contract - manages the price settings.

-To deploy, run a script which deploys the reserve and the conversion smart contracts.
+The following script deploys the reserve and the conversion smart contracts.
 The script in the GitHub repo will save the deployed contract addresses to a json file for further reference.

 Note: **The account used to deploy the script in step 1, will hold the ADMIN rights for both contracts**.
 Be sure to have the appropriate operational security before deploying to mainnet.